kgateway-dev/kgateway/docs/content/installation/enterprise/_index.md

 **Install Gloo Gateway**

 1. Use the following YAML file to create an Argo CD application and deploy the Gloo Gateway Enterprise Helm chart.
 Make sure to enter your license key in the `license_key` field.
+You can add custom settings to the `spec.source.helm.values` section.

+   {{% notice note %}}
+   Argo CD does not have a concept of installs or upgrades.
+All updates are executed by using syncs.
+Because of that, the value of `gateway.certGenJob.runOnUpdate` (if set) is ignored.
+Instead, the job runs on every sync.
+   {{% /notice %}}

    ```yaml
    kubectl apply -f- <<EOF